Skip to main content

 Adjusted gap

-Unexplained difference after controlling for factors
+Unexplained difference after controlling for legitimate factors

 "After accounting for job grade, experience, and tenure, women earn 4% less"

 A raw gap of 12% might sound alarming — but if 8 percentage points are explained by differences in job grade, experience, and tenure, the unexplained gap is 4%.
 That 4% is what requires action.
+The adjusted gap separates the signal from the noise.

 Comparison level